7thLucas/full-app-6a2ea-0aee9-4729/_doc/product-overview.md

 Sharing a location today is fragmented and unreliable.
 Screenshots lose quality and context.
 Platform-native map links routinely break — wrong format, wrong app, device incompatibilities, or the recipient must have the same app installed.
 Static flat map images fail to convey the spatial scale and magic of a great location.
 The experience is clunky and underwhelming for something as simple as "you need to visit this place."

 ## The Solution
-GlobePin gives every pinned location a reliable, universally renderable link paired with a 3D globe visualization.
+Location Tracker gives every pinned location a reliable, universally renderable link paired with a 3D globe visualization.
 One tap to pin, one tap to share — and the link opens correctly everywhere, with no app required on the recipient's side.

 ## Positioning
 A premium, visually-first location discovery and sharing tool.
 The app feels like having a personal globe — intimate in its curation, epic in visual impact.
 Confident and adventurous in voice: *"Your world, shared perfectly."*